Alien-AV/gangster-game/README.md

 This repository contains a very small prototype for a mafia management game.
 The game is a semi-idle experiment inspired by games like **Cultist Simulator**.
 Gameplay revolves around balancing money, manpower and heat while expanding your criminal empire.

+Each gangster carries personal **heat**.
+Actions raise this value and a tenth of the increase becomes permanent minimal heat that never decays.
+Regular heat slowly drops each second down to this minimum.
+Every operation has a risk of failure that grows with the gangster's heat level.
+When the boss fails it simply raises global heat, but when a regular gangster fails they are removed from the crew.

 For a high level overview of the gameplay ideas, see [game-design.md](game-design.md).

 ## How to run